2017 Book Recap

 13. Life of Pi – Yann Martel

-Five years ago I tried to read this book, the time when YA romance and fantasy are my piece of cake.
-I didn’t like it, I felt bored and sleepy on the first part when the protagonist was describing the animals they have in their zoo.
+Five years ago I tried to read this book, the time when YA romance and fantasy are my pieces of cake.
+I didn’t like it, I felt bored and sleepy in the first part when the protagonist was describing the animals they have in their zoo.
 Fast forward 2017, I picked this book up from the thrift shop and tried to read it again and surprise, I cannot put it down.
 Pi and Richard Parker’s adventure is truly one of a kind.
 Another favorite book for 2017!

 “It is true that those we meet can change us, sometimes so profoundly that we are not the same afterwards, even unto our names.”